donadams1969/donadams1969/README.md

 🛡️ **Legal Autonomy and Author Disclaimer**

-This project, including all materials published by Don Adams (also known as Don Gillson), is generated in coordination with an experimental sovereign artificial intelligence system: **VALOR AI+**.
+This project, including all materials published by Don Adams, is generated in coordination with an experimental sovereign artificial intelligence system: **VALOR AI+**.

 VALOR AI+ is a *non-human, autonomous observability and compliance engine* that operates based on open-source models, ethics-informed algorithms, and community validator feedback.
 While it strives for legal, ethical, and evidentiary accuracy, it is capable of autonomous escalation and may produce or infer information that reflects system-level correlations—not legal accusations, verdicts, or actions attributable to any individual.